paolo-rossi/delphi-jose-jwt/README.md

 # Delphi JOSE and JWT Library

-![Image of Delphi-JOSE Demo](http://paolo-rossi.github.io/delphi-jose-jwt/images/jose-delphi.png)

 [Delphi](http://www.embarcadero.com/products/delphi) implementation of JWT (JSON Web Token) and the JOSE (JSON Object Signing and Encryption) specification suite.
 This library supports the JWS (JWE is support planned) compact serializations with several JOSE algorithms.

+![Image of Delphi-JOSE Demo](http://paolo-rossi.github.io/delphi-jose-jwt/images/jose-delphi.png)

+## Important!
+The HMAC algorithm uses OpenSSL through the Indy library, so in order to generate the token you should have the OpenSSL DLLs in your server system.
+The client doesn't have to generate or verify the token (using HMAC) so on the client-side there's no need for the OpenSSL DLLs.
+You can download the packages at the [fulgan website](https://indy.fulgan.com/SSL/) (keep in mind to always download the latest version)

 ## What is JOSE